SmartSLA/smartsla-backend/README.md

 # SmartSLA-backend
->This is OpenPaaS Module for SmartSLA
+>This is OpenPaaS Module for SmartSla

 ## Installation